ycechungAI/SWE-agent/docs/installation/source.md

 <details>
 <summary>Command not found?</summary>

-You might also try `python -m sweagent`.
-If this also doesn't work, please check with `which python` that you're using the same `python` as when you installed SWE-agent.
+You might also try <code>python -m sweagent</code>.
+If this also doesn't work, please check with <code>which python</code> that you're using the same python as when you installed SWE-agent.

 </details>

 **Optional installation steps:**